Baza

 Weather

-Baza experiences a Mediterranean climate with hot, dry summers and mild, wet winters.
-Summer temperatures can reach highs of 35°C (95°F), while winter temperatures range from 8°C to 16°C (46°F to 61°F).
-The area receives limited rainfall, mostly between the months of October and April.
-Humidity levels are generally low, and air quality is good.
+Baza enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
+Summer temperatures can reach highs of 35°C (95°F), while winters are milder with temperatures around 10°C (50°F).
+Rainfall is more common in the winter months, with occasional snowfall in the surrounding mountains.
+Humidity levels are moderate, and air quality is generally good.

 Language